 - 27 NCAA Division III sports

 - Comprehensive four-year career development program for all students

 Carthage professors know their students — not just by name, but by what captivates them.
-Our 12:1 student-to-faculty ratio ensures personal attention.
-We offer the Bachelor of Arts, Bachelor of Science in Nursing, Master of Education, Master of Music (music theatre vocal pedagogy) and Master of Science (business, design and innovation) degrees.
+Our 13:1 student-to-faculty ratio ensures personal attention.
+We offer the Bachelor of Arts, Bachelor of Science in Nursing, Master of Education, Master of Music (music theatre vocal pedagogy) and Master of Science (business design and innovation, sports management) degrees.

 Carthage is one of only two liberal arts colleges in the country to lead NASA’s Space Grant Consortium, and we’ve been sending students into zero-g for more than a decade.
 Our students build experiments that fly on Blue Origin rockets and are headed for the International Space Station.